To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Looking back, a lot less than 0.1% of the total amount lent through CrowdProperty has been written off after all recovery attempts were completed.

+Those awful conditions have now occurred in development lending, as this has clearly now been a highly stressed environment where the consequences are peaking.
 It’s therefore no major surprise to me that CrowdProperty’s exceptionally low number of problem loans over most of its history is not currently being displayed.

+CrowdProperty also continues to have good protection in the form of valuable property security that can be sold.
 And it offers the last backstops that it uses its experience to find creative solutions to get the development sold, including CrowdProperty’s own capable directors completing developments themselves, if necessary.

 Has CrowdProperty provided enough information to assess the risks?